 #7: varying pencil pressure

-For this exercise, I increased the pressure smoothing a bit, so as not to risk any jittery lines distracting me from the focus.
+For this warm-up exercise, I increased the pressure smoothing a bit, so as not to risk any jittery lines distracting me from the focus.

 Try creating spirals and S-shapes / S-lines with alternating line weights.
 See if you can only add pressure on the downward strokes of squiggly lines.